nkallima/sim-universal-construction/README.md

 instructions(e.g., x86_64, etc.).

-However, some of the benchmarks have successfully tested in other machine architectures, such as SPARC, ARM-V8 and RISC-V.
+However, some of the benchmarks have successfully tested in other machine architectures, such as ARM-V8 and RISC-V.

 As a compiler, gcc is supported, but you may also try to use icc or clang.
 For compiling, it is highly recommended to use gcc of version 4.3.0 or greater.